Wangyx9601/shinyCircularBar/About.md

 ## Further references
-This application was created by Haoran LI and <a href="http://www.researchgate.net/profile/Wen_Yao" target="_blank">Wen Yao</a>.
+This application was created by Haoran Li, Yuxuan Wang and Wen Yao.
 Please send bugs and feature requests to Haoran Li (haoran5695.com) or Wen Yao (venyao@qq.com).
 This application uses the shiny package from <a href="http://www.rstudio.com/shiny/" target="_blank">RStudio</a>.